 The phenomenon occurs because the Earth is spherical and rotating.

 The amount of deflection is relatively small compared to the target distance.
-At the distance of 900 m (1000 yd), the muzzle velocity of 820 m/s and at 45° North, the amount of deflection is about 8 cm (3 in).
+At the range of 900 m (1000 yd), the muzzle velocity of 820 m/s and at 45° North, the amount of deflection is about 8 cm (3 in).

 Another related effect is the Eötvös effect.
 The bullet is not going to stay straight forever.
 It will drop and hit the target lower than what was aimed at.
-The amount of drop is higher for bullets fired to the West than ones fired to the East.
+The amount of drop is higher for bullets fired to the West than ones shot to the East.

-This is also the result of the fact that the Earth is a rotating sphere.
+Such a phenomenon is also the result of the fact that the Earth is a rotating sphere.
 A bullet fired to the West has a smaller centrifugal force and would have higher effective weight than bullets fired to the East.

 - The illustration is Mark Wahlberg from the poster of the movie Shooter (2007).
 In the movie, the Coriolis effect was mentioned briefly.